2008 United States House of Representatives elections in Florida: District 19

+Predictions

 Results

 Wexler retained his seat, receiving around 66 percent of the vote.

 District 20

 Democratic incumbent Debbie Wasserman Schultz (campaign website) has held this seat since 2005.
 Challengers Margaret Hostetter, who ran against Wasserman Schultz as a Republican in 2004 but chose to run as an independent in 2008, and Socialist write-in candidate Marc Luzietti (campaign website) were not expected to be serious threats to Wasserman Schultz.
 CQ Politics forecasted the race as 'Safe Democrat'.